lebretou/mindnote_ai/README.md

 4. Browse through the documentation pages you want to include in your notes
 5. Click "Stop & Generate" when finished
 6. Review the generated notes and click "Export" to save as markdown
+7. Use the "View Notes" button to see your notes with the visual roadmap of your exploration
+8. Click "Start Quiz" to test your knowledge on the material

 ## Configuration

 You'll need to provide your own API key:

 1. Click the "Settings" link in the extension popup
-2. Enter your OpenAI API key (for GPT-4) or Anthropic API key (for Claude)
+2. Enter your OpenAI API key (for GPT-4o) or Anthropic API key (for Claude Opus)
 3. Select your preferred API provider
 4. Click "Save Settings"